uli-heller/uli-mini-tools/README.md

 * md5sum ... calculate the md5 hash of a file; emulates the unix command "md5sum"
 * sha1 ... calculate the SHA1 hash of a file; emulates the unix command "sha1sum"
 * sha256 ... calculate the SHA256 hash of a file; emulates the unix command "sha256sum"
+* sha512 ... calculate the SHA512 hash of a file; emulates the unix command "sha512sum"
 * tcpmon ... monitors tcp connections
 * wsdldiff ... shows the differences between wsdl files (based on soa-model-*)
 * xmldiff ... shows the differences between xml files (based on xmlunit)